 Episode 11: “The Secret Serum”

 A character that looks like Cass Elliot appears in teaser amongst the audience at the auction.
-The same character appears again in the audience and the Dusk lecture in “Pawn of Shadows” and in “Dance of the Undead,” during the first mob dance scene at the right.

 Where the gang suspects Daphne’s mother being a vampire is similar to an episode of Scooby-Doo & Scrappy-Doo called “I Left My Neck in San Franscisco” where the gang suspected Daphne might be a vampire when she keeps disappearing every time the vampire appeared.